Use recommended patterns for workplace wifi networks and share infrastructure by default.

 Privileged network access

-CTS recommends that privileged network access is authenticated using certificates and that the certificate is checked for validity using an up to date certificate revocation list (CRL) or using Online Certificate Status Protocol (OCSP).
+GDS recommends that privileged network access is authenticated using certificates and that the certificate is checked for validity using an up to date certificate revocation list (CRL) or using Online Certificate Status Protocol (OCSP).

-PKI certificates provide strong authentication of devices and users and can’t be stolen by rogue networks.
+PKI certificates provide strong authentication of devices and users, and can’t be stolen by rogue networks.
 They are also almost impossible to extract from devices when the private key is stored in a trusted platform module or smart card.

 Different access levels can be granted by using VLAN assignment by the RADIUS server, or different SSID names.
 However, using multiple SSIDs for different accesses is not a scalable solution.